semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 This document describes the environment variables used in Semaphore projects.

-Although some of the presented environment variables are defined on a per-project or on a per-task basis, all the presented environment variables can be defined on a per-job basis.
+Although some of the presented environment variables can be defined on a per-project or on a per-task basis, all the presented environment variables can be viewed on a per-job basis.

 If you're looking to set custom environment variables yourself, refer to [this guide instead][setting-env-vars].